 – Progressive weakness.

 – Eventual paralysis of chest muscles causes difficulty in breathing and death.
-In severe cases victims struggle to breathe within 20 minutes, but in untreated cases death could take anything from about 4 – 16 hours.
+In severe cases, victims struggle to breathe within 20 minutes, but in untreated cases, death could take about 4 – 16 hours.

-Two of Southern Africa’s snakes, the boomslang and the twig or vine snake, have haemotoxic venom which affects the blood clotting mechanism.
-Fortunately both these snakes are placid and seldom bite unless captured or accidentally stepped on.
-One or two boomslang bites are reported yearly and virtually all twig snake victims are snake handlers.
+Two of Southern Africa’s snakes, the boomslang and the twig or vine snake, have haemotoxic venom, affecting the blood clotting mechanism.
+Fortunately, both these snakes are placid and seldom bite unless captured or accidentally stepped on.
+One or two boomslang bites are reported yearly, and virtually all twig snake victims are snake handlers.

-Most snakebites occur in the warm wet summer nights from January to March/April.
+Most snakebites occur during warm wet summer nights from January to March/April.

 – Wear adequate boots when in the field.

-– Never handle any snake, no matter the size (some snakes play dead).
+– Never handle any snake, regardless of size (some snakes play dead).

 – Use a torch when walking at night.